enricocirignaco/infrastructureforsensormanagment/docs/notes.md

 # Documentation Draft
----
-## Project Management
-Project members:
-- Linus Deggen - Developer
-- Enrico Cirignaco - Developer - Scrum Master
-- Pascal Mainini - Project Supervisor
-- Nikita Aigner - Product Owner
-Stakeholders:
-- Berner Fachhochschule BFH, Architektur, Holz und Bau
-- Hochschule für Agrar-, Forst- und Lebensmittelwissenschaften HAFL

-### Scrum events
-- Sprint Planning
-- Weekly Scrum Meeting
-- Sprint Review
-- Sprint Retrospective

-Sprint planing, review and retrospective are not done as separate meetings but are executed in a customized form.
-The following workflow will be used: At the end of each sprint short before the Sprint review with the Supervisor and Product Owner the team will do a short review so that everyone is informed of the progress of the team.
-The Progress made in the last spring is then shared with the Supervisor and Product Owner in a dedicated meeting.
-Here can both stakeholder give a feedback and the team can start discussing what has to be done in the next spring.
-In this meeting the date for the next Sprint review must be set.
-Afterwards the developer team can summarize the decision made and concretely plan the next sprint.
-Every week the dev team meetings to discuss the progress, probles encountered and design decisions.
 ### Git
 Direct push into the main branch are forbidden.
 Exception can be made for minor modification to markdown files.
 The rest of the changes have to be made in a "issue-brnach" and after completation the branch can be merged into the main branch with a merge request.
 A new branch and a merge request for a specific issue can be created directly from the issues page in gitlab.